-At the beginning of the meeting, the Chairperson requests if there are additions or corrections to the Agenda.
-The Secretary staff shall inform the Commission of any additions or corrections to the agenda and inform the Commission of any requests for continuances of scheduled items.
+At the beginning of the meeting, staff shall inform the Commission of any additions or corrections to the agenda, and inform the Commission of any requests for continuances of scheduled items.
 The Commission may elect to continue items at this time or to consider the requests at the scheduled time for the item.

-PUBLIC PARTICIPATION / ORAL COMMUNICATIONS
+PUBLIC PARTICIPATION/ORAL COMMUNICATIONS